justin13888/speed-cli/README.md

 > Disclaimer: Tool is under active development.
 Some features are to be improved in correctness/performance and documentation.
 Open to contributions!

 This tool provides **comprehensive network performance measurements** across **TCP, UDP, and HTTP** protocols.
-Built with Rust, it prioritizes **maximum performance** to help you isolate and identify network or infrastructure-related bottlenecks.
+Built with Rust, the test suite optimizes for **maximum throughput** to measure the network's available bandwidth.

 ## Why Another Network Testing Tool?